TryGhost/docs/content/install/source.md

 ### Ghost Admin

-Ghost-Admin is a submodule repository of the main Ghost repository, so we need to repeat the same steps to get git working correctly.
+Because Ghost-Admin is a submodule repository of the main Ghost repository, the same steps need to be repeated to configure Git here, too.

 ```bash
 # Switch to Ghost-Admin dir